szeng7/instagram-caption-generator/README.md

 ## File Directory

 data_analysis.ipynb - This is a jupyter notebook of initial data analysis results that will guide how I approach this problem

+https://github.com/szeng7/instagram_webscraping - This is a repo of files that I'm using to scrape instagram for training data.